hexawyz/Exo/ReadMe.md

 * Overlay notifications: Some of the other features will push notifications that will be displayed on screen.
 * RGB Lighting: Setting hardware effects is supported, dynamic ARGB lighting not yet ready.
 * Device battery status: The service will be aware of, and display the battery charge of your device, as well as show notifications for low battery, etc.
-* Monitor control: Brightness, Contrast, Audio Volume and Input Select.
-(If those settings are supported by the monitor)
+* Monitor control: Brightness, Contrast, Audio Volume, Input Select and various settings, if supported by the monitor.
+(A configuration system for overriding monitor details is available)
 * Keyboard backlighting: The service will observe keyboard backlight changes and push overlay notifications.
 * Mouse: The service can observe and display DPI changes.
 * GPU: Provide support for accessing connected monitors in non-interactive (service) mode.